 There’s a common misconception that Christians and people of other faiths have a stronger sense of right and wrong while those who aren’t religious or who are merely spiritual have a weaker sense of morality.
 While that’s not true, there have been studies that indicate when Christians become addicted, their addictions tend to make them more unhappy.
 However, a short-term Christian treatment program offers a reprieve from the unhappiness that’s caused by having developed an addiction, lived in active addiction, and liked made poor choices for which one feels extreme guilt or shame.
 In effect, a short-term Christian program gives a person the chance to test the waters of sobriety, liberating oneself from the desperate need for alcohol or drugs and being able to simply reflect on one’s life and future.
 Additionally, short-term addiction treatment programs for Christians are often used as a starting point that’s followed by other forms of treatment.
 For instance, a person who had been fearful of recovery might choose to first complete a short-term Christian program and, upon having success in the short-term program, transition into a more intensive program or an outpatient program as a form of aftercare.

-Addiction is a progressive and complex disease, and in order to successfully address and overcome substance abuse you need to seek professional help.
-For many who are caught in the tight grip of drug addiction, the tools, support and encouragement that are found in drug & alcohol treatment programs will give them the best chance of experiencing a meaningful long-term recovery.
+Addiction is a progressive and complex disease, and in order to successfully address and overcome substance abuse, you need to seek professional help.
+For many who are caught in the tight grip of drug addiction, the tools, support, and encouragement that are found in drug & alcohol treatment programs will give them the best chance of experiencing a meaningful long-term recovery.
 There is no doubt that addiction treatment programs are a foundation for a successful recovery, but trying to find the perfect drug rehab that fits your unique and specific needs can be a frustrating challenge.
 With all the treatment options that lay before you, knowing where to turn and who you can talk to can be difficult.

 A short-term Christian addiction treatment program isn’t going to be the best solution for everyone; however, there are a number of people who would benefit greatly from a short-term Christian treatment program.
 In particular, short-term programs would be ideal for Christians who have only been addicted to alcohol or drugs for a short period of time.
 In such instances, it’s possible that they would not yet have reached the highest level of severity, requiring only a minimal period of detox with the remainder of the program helping them to overcome the addiction.
 Similarly, the means by which a person becomes addicted can also be a factor; for instance, if the addiction was inadvertent or otherwise not the result of the willful abuse of mind-altering substances—such as becoming addicted to one’s prescription medication—it’s likely that a short-term Christian addiction treatment program would suffice.
-If an individual only needs a few weeks of individual counseling, group therapy, and relapse prevention, each of which include an emphasis on spirituality.
+If an individual only needs a few weeks of individual counseling, group therapy, and relapse prevention, each of which includes an emphasis on spirituality.

 When re-establishing a connection with God is an important recovery goal, one would likely experience great results from a short-term Christian treatment program.
 Since a significant portion of those suffering from alcoholism and drug addiction are Christian, there would naturally be many who could derive strength from God in a program that, in addition to treatment, gives them the chance to reflect on their faith and how that will play a key role in their long-lasting sobriety.
 Moreover, for people who don’t have a strong support network consisting of people who understand addiction and recovery and who also hold faith to be an important part of their lives, short-term Christian treatment programs provide an opportunity to meet others who have similar perspectives, can relate to one’s struggle, and can be an immense asset to achieving lasting recovery.